Derbyshire, United Kingdom

 ORGANISATION OF THE SCHOOL

 For academic work, the school is organised on a faculty team basis.
 Students with Special Educational Needs are helped by the Learning Support department led by the SENCO.
 This is achieved primarily by classroom support but occasionally by withdrawal.
-Curriculum Support Assistants, Cover Supervisors, Teaching Assistants, the Resource Centre Manager, Systems Manager and Technicians, Pastoral Assistants, site staff and office staff all support in the delivery of the curriculum.
+Curriculum Support Assistants, Cover Supervisors, Teaching Assistants, the Resource Centre Manager, Network Manager and Technicians, Pastoral Assistants, site staff and office staff all support in the delivery of the curriculum.

 The meeting structure involves Leadership, Directors of Study, Subject Leaders, Year Group Pastoral meetings, Learning and Teaching group meetings and whole school staff meetings.
 This cycle of meetings is constantly monitored and reviewed.